 a – It’s better to return poorly than to miss a serve return.

 b – Watch out for 2 bounce serves.
-Do not risk a point thinking ‘It will go off the table, so I can loop hard’.
+Do not risk a point thinking ‘It will go off the table so that I can loop hard’.

 c – Since your opponent is serving, he is more likely to control the game pace.
 Recover it from your serve return, or at least, reduce your opponent’s chances to start a strong attack.